lart-bangor/research-assistant/docs/source/users/research-task-lsbqe.rst

 It is not mandatory to include English as one of the languages on your LSBQe version.

-For example, if you require an LSBQe version to study Ulster, Scots and Irish in Northern Ireland, you would call the file [ScoGle_Eng_GB] and apply the relevant changes in Figure 18 and Figure 19.
+For example, if you require an LSBQe version to study Ulster Scots and Irish in Northern Ireland, you would call the file [ScoGle_Eng_GB] and apply the relevant changes in Figure 17 and Figure 18.

-Additionally, in order to change the default **"English"** in the LSBQe, you would have to search “MajorityLanguage” and change each instance of English to Ulster Scots
+Additionally, in order to change the default **"English"** in the LSBQe, you would have to search **“MajorityLanguage”** and change each instance of English to Ulster Scots
 (see Figure 20)

 .. figure:: figures/lsbqefigure20.png